matthew-pisano/LLMRetrieval/README.md

 ## Relevance Feedback

-During this process, documents deemed non-relevant by the LLM are sent to the back of the list of retrieved documents.
+During this process, documents within the top ten that are deemed non-relevant by the LLM are sent to the back of the list of retrieved documents.
 After getting a new list of documents from the reformulated query, each is judged on a four point scale from zero (not relevant at all), to three (very relevant).
 Any document that scores a zero is sent to the back of the list.
 Since non-relevant documents are only sent to the back of the list in order, the size of the final result list is the same as the initial.

 ## Prompting